 Tips for riding the Streetcar in Toronto

-Most of the streetcar routes run on roads in mixed traffic, however many routes are being upgraded to operate inside dedicated rights-of way to provide separation from traffic.
+Most of the streetcar routes run on roads in mixed traffic, however many routes are being upgraded to operate inside dedicated rights-of-way to provide separation from traffic.
 They run along medians with raised curbs and are aided by special traffic lights at intersections.
 This helps provide more efficient service and safer operations by reducing slowdowns from traffic congestion and lowering the risk of being completely blocked due to a motor vehicle accident.

-Cars are required by law to stop when streetcars open their doors, however, it is important to always look to your right when getting off a streetcar to ensure that all cars have stopped, then move quickly to the sidewalk when safe.
+Drivers of other vehicles are required by law to stop when streetcars open their doors, however, it is important to always look to your right when getting off a streetcar to ensure that all cars have stopped, then move quickly to the sidewalk when safe.
 When boarding a streetcar wait until it comes to a full stop and opens it doors, then check for traffic before stepping from the sidewalk to board the streetcar.

 Update: Boarding by any door is now permitted on the all Streetcars and routes, providing you have a valid fare with you, however on the older streetcars you'll still have to enter via the front door and obtains a transfer if you are paying by ticket, cash or token.